Hit finding at the edge of a waveform gives inconsistent results

 /pnfs/sbnd/persistent/ContinuousIntegration/reference/standard/reco_basic/nucosmics_reco_basic_test_sbndcode_Reference-201803090902.root contain a partial hit whose fit apparently sets the center of the hit at 3001, outside the range of the hit itself.

 The region of fit is highlighted in green: -0.601 -1.907 -3.990 -6.033 -6.844 -5.295 -0.843 6.121 14.279 21.804 27.024 (the last digit available,

 Hit #2694: Channel 2281 View = 1 Signal type = 0 Wire = C:0 T:0 P:1 W:295 StartTick = 2993 EndTick = 2999 PeakTime = 3001.00 +/- 300.10 RMS = 5.33 Amplitude = 1085123075017539584.00 +/- 108512305783767040.00 Integral = 3831844752043540480.00 +/- 205155263286607872.00 ADCsum = 29.22 Multiplicity = 0 of 1 GoodnessOfFit = 4000.00 DoF = 1

 Depending on the machine, the result may be senseless (as the amplitude in this fit) or sensible (the same hit was elsewhere reconstructed as ample 4.23 calibrated ADC counts).

 This edge case should be reconsidered, and in particular the fitter could declare failure to fit and produce no hits.

-#1 Updated by Tracy Usher about 2 years ago
+#1 Updated by Tracy Usher over 2 years ago

 There are some cases where the output of the fits does not make sense but I think these should be trapped either by the end user (e.g. perhaps starting to take the chi-square/dof seriously) or in the peak fitter where it might recognize bad parameters being handed to it before the actual attempt to fit.